Markušica

 The modern day municipality was established in 1997 by the UNTAES administration as one of new predominantly Serb municipalities in order to ensure access to local self-government to Serb community in the region.
-Alongside Markušica it includes villages of Gaboš, Karadžićevo, Ostrovo and Podrinje.
+Alongside Markušica it includes the villages of Gaboš, Karadžićevo, Ostrovo and Podrinje.
 Before the United Nations administrator implemented anty-gerrymandering reorganization, Markušica and Podrinje were a part of the Tordinci Municipality, while Karadžićevo, Ostrvo and Gaboš were linked to Jarmina Municipality making Serb community minority in both of them.

-Markušica Municipality is connected with the surrounding area via D518 road and L209 Vinkovci–Gaboš–Osijek railway with local stations in Gaboš and Ostrovo.
+Markušica Municipality is connected with the surrounding area via D518 road and L209 Vinkovci–Gaboš–Osijek railway, with local stations in Gaboš and Ostrovo.

 Geography

 The municipality has a total area of 74.29 km2.
-River Vuka flows through the municipality and territory of the municipality is completely flat very fertile black soil.
-It is connected by D518 highway with rest of country.
+River Vuka flows through the municipality and territory of the municipality is completely flat, very fertile black soil.
+It is connected by D518 highway with the rest of the country.

 History

 One Scordisci archaeological site in Markušica dating back to late La Tène culture was excavated in the 1970s and 1980s as a part of rescue excavations in eastern Croatia.
 Archaeological site was a part of the settlement network of Scordisci in the area of Vinkovci.

 Markušica was one of the feudal villages that existed in the region before the Ottoman rule in Hungary.
-After the end of Great Turkish War village was settled by Eastern Orthodox Vlachs from surrounding areas and the eastern Bosnia.
-In 1736 there was 40 inhabited houses in Markušica.
+After the end of Great Turkish War the village was settled by Eastern Orthodox Vlachs from surrounding areas and the eastern Bosnia.
+In 1736 there were 40 inhabited houses in Markušica.
 In 1866 this number increased at 192 houses and 1003 inhabitants out of which 902 were Eastern Orthodox.

+Colonist settlements of Ada, Gaboš, Križevci, Podrinje, and Šodolovci were established on the territory of the village municipality during the land reform in interwar Yugoslavia.

 The modern day Municipality of Markušica was established by the decision of the United States diplomat and at the time Transitional Administrator for Eastern Slavonia, Baranja and Western Sirmium Jacques Paul Klein.
 As the region was directly governed as an UN protectorate Transitional Administrator was the highest authority responsible for administrative affairs.
 Markušica Municipality was established as one of new predominantly Serb municipalities in order to ensure access to local self-government to Serb community in the region.
-Prior to the decision international community expressed concerns over the perceived gerrymandering, disenfranchisement of refugees and minority representation.
+Prior to the decision, the international community expressed concerns over the perceived gerrymandering, disenfranchisement of refugees and minority representation.